 - Tomatoes, cut into small bite sized chunks

-- Sweet Banana Peppers, cut into rings and seeds removed
+- Sweet Banana Peppers, cut into rings and seeds removed, or other sweet peppers

 - Anchovy fillets, about two per person unless you really love them